aureamunoz/hello-world-fwless/README.md

 Simple java API rest without framework

-How to use Dekorate to deploy the application on Openshift
+This branch aims to showcase how to use Dekorate to deploy this microservice on Openshift.

 We will use [dekorate](https://github.com/dekorateio/dekorate) to generate the manifests needed to deploy the application on Openshift.

-Generating this manifests is very easy, you just need add the proper dependency to the `pom.xml` and run `mvn clean package`. `
+Generating this manifests is very easy, you just need add the proper dependency to the `pom.xml` and run `mvn clean package`.

 ```
  <dependency>